Companions for Courage assists children:

 And now... the healing can begin...

 That's what Companions for Courage is all about.
-As a Community Outreach Program of The Animal League, Companions for Courage is about the victim and the dog.
+Companions for Courage is about the victim and the animal.
 It's a bond, and a sense of security that the animal brings to the child - to give them the confidence and courage to face that scary place.